Atlassian Design System is a collection of UI components, foundations, and standards that help teams build beautiful product experiences.

 Turn on the ESLint plugin to see in-context help in your IDE.
 This includes accessibility pointers, deprecation notices, and other helpful tips.

-First, add our ESlint plugin:
+First, install our ESlint plugin(s):

 yarn add --dev @atlaskit/eslint-plugin-design-system